 The Great Wall

-The Great wall is one of the symbols of China with a history of more than 2000 years.
+is one of the symbols of China with a history of more than 2000 years.
 It is a magnificent man-made scene that ranks as one of the seven wonders of China and had been listed in the World Heritage list in 1987.

 The Great Wall is located in north China, starting from Shanghaiguan Pass, extending west to Jiayuguan Pass, with a total length of 6,700 km.
 It was built to prevent the invasion of the southern enemies as a functional military structure.
 The construction of the Great can be dated back to 2000 years ago during the Spring and Autumn Period.
 In Qing Dynasty, Qing Shi Huang connected the walls to be the Great Wall “Wan Li Chang Cheng”.
 In Han and Ming Dynasties, the Great Wall had been renovated and built in large scale.
 The construction last for thousands of year, it is such a huge construction with imposing manner that is called the wonder of the world.